new-players/cosmic-engine/README.md

-# Cosmic Engine 🌞
+# Degen Trail 🛤️

-A full-stack framework to make on-chain games
+Built on Cosmic Engine: A full-stack framework to make on-chain games

 ## Components